Protocols

 Context

-The current implementation of the push sync protocol aims to push a chunk to the closest node in the neighbourhood which is then supposed to give out a receipt.
+The current implementation of the push sync protocol aims to push a chunk to the closest node in the neighborhood which is then supposed to give out a receipt.

 This is motivated by the retrieval protocol that aims to find the chunk at this closest node.

-When the closest node hands out a receipt, this node also replicates the chunk to 3 peers in the neighbourhood which are further away from the chunk than him.
+When the closest node hands out a receipt, this node also replicates the chunk to 3 peers in the neighborhood which are further away from the chunk than him.

 Problem